hoa1011/Arduino_study/README.md

 #### Current Difficulties:
 - Trying to solve problems with string on Arduino is really a big deal to me :(((
-- Still have 4 more assignments tasks to code :"<
+- Still have 4 more assignments to code :"<